mansuf/mangadex-downloader/docs/cli_ref/app_names.md

 ## For bundled executable users

-It depend to the filename actually, by default the executable is named `mangdex-dl.exe`.
+It depend to the filename actually, by default the executable is named `mangadex-dl.exe`.

 You can execute the application without ".exe".
 For example: